2024 PEER Symposium

 Restoration Monitoring Approaches: Lessons From California

-Dr. Eric Stein, Biology Department Head at the Southern California Coastal Water Research Project.
+Dr. Eric Stein, Biology Department Head at the Southern California Coastal Water Research Project

 Columbia Estuary Ecosystem Restoration Program (CEERP) in Oregon and Washington States

-Jason Karnezis, Estuary Lead, Bonneville Power Administration, Fish and Wildlife department.
+Jason Karnezis, Estuary Lead, Bonneville Power Administration, Fish and Wildlife department

 What does Restoration Success Look Like?